A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: LOD discretization and main results

 Exploiting the coercivity on the so-called {\it detail space} $W$, we can introduce the (well-defined) correction operator $\mathcal{C}: H^1(\Omega) \rightarrow W$ by

 The operator allows us to correct the elements of $\VSh$ to obtain the LOD space as

-For practical aspects on the construction of $\VShLOD$ and additional errors arising from its discrete approximation we refer to \cite{BDH24} where this is described and analyzed in detail for the Ginzburg--Landau equation.
+For practical aspects on the construction of $\VShLOD$ and additional errors arising from its discrete approximation we refer to \cite{BDH24} where this is described and analyzed in detail for the Ginzburg--Landau equation for given $\bfAapp$.
+Also note that the hidden real parts in \eqref{eqn:def-ideal-correctors} can be formally dropped.
+This is seen by testing with $\ci w$ in \eqref{eqn:def-ideal-correctors} to obtain that also the imagery parts of the integrals are necessarily the same.